-The Supervisory Body has the overall responsibility for the implementation and monitoring of the PSEAH Policy, the "Organization, Management and Control Procedures and 231 Model" and the Code of Ethics in accordance with Italian Legislative Decree 231.
-Therefore, it rests upon the Supervisory Body to assess the allegations, to appoint the person/s to investigate the allegations, and to inform the President of WeWorld-GVC and the Board of Directors whom, together, will carry out formal disciplinary procedures provided the allegations are substantiated.
+The QLC Unit has the overall supervision for the implementation and monitoring of the PSEAH Policy, and other Organisational Policy.
+Therefore, it rests upon the QLC Unit as formally appointed entity to assess the allegations concerning WeWorld's staff or associates behaviors, to appoint the person/s to investigate the allegations, and to inform the Managing Director of WeWorld and the Board of Directors whom, will carry out formal disciplinary procedures provided the allegations are substantiated.

-Investigation must be initiated as soon as the Reporting Form is submitted by the Safeguarding Focal Point. or by the complainant him/herself to the Supervisory Body.
+Investigation must be initiated as soon as the Reporting Form is submitted to the QLC Unit after a first screening aiming at ascertaining the investigation procedural feasibility of the investigation.